-In 2020, to help achieve its strategic ambitions, the Board refreshed our strategy to further focus on creating a more nimble and self-reliant organisation.
-During the year, there was a restructure of the business which created 'OneEthos'.
+In 2020, the Group strategy was transformed creating 'OneEthos' to help achieve its strategic ambitions and become more self-reliant and a nimbler organisation.
 This restructure resulted in the Group becoming more focused, allowing for greater co-ordination and teamwork to occur in order to combat the effects of the COVID-19 pandemic and to improve the performance of the Group in certain areas.
-This restructure has allowed the Group to become more self-reliant in terms of cash and is currently forecasting the Group to continue to reduce the reliance on finance facilities.
+This transformation has continued to provide numerous benefits to the Group in the current year including providing good support for the Environmental, Social and Governance (ESG) framework created in the year, reducing the reliance on finance facilities and the ability for the organisation to align effectively with ever changing markets.